firehelmet1/Mars-Insight-Probe-Web-Scraping-MongoDB-Flask-Rendering/README.md

 * Visit the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.

-## Step 2 - MongoDB and Flask Application
+## Part 2 - MongoDB and Flask Application

 Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.